aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.position.md

 ## Matrix.Position interface

-The positions of a value, with it's `x,y` coordinate in the matrix and it's `n` possition in the vector
+The positions of a value, with it's `x,y` coordinate in the matrix and it's `n` possition in the array

 <b>Signature:</b>